 - Quality assurance and quality control are both ongoing.
 However…

 - QA is proactive, dealing with the plan you execute before and during your work to create deliverables.

 - QC is reactive, taking place after work has already been done to evaluate the success of any outputs or deliverables.

 While quality assurance and quality control have some differences, they are complementary and beneficial to your project from kickoff to completion.

 Benefits of quality assurance and quality control

-Quality assurance and quality control have many benefits for you, your team, and your clients:
+QA and QC have many benefits for you, your team, and your clients: